Studying excited-state-specific perturbation theory on the Thiel set: Results

 \subsection{Overview}

 Table \ref{tab:all_states_with_tbe} shows our results on the 103 singlet states that have CC results and TBEs in the Thiel benchmark, \cite{Thiel-BM-MAIN} with the ESMP2 and CC methods' accuracies summarized in Figure \ref{fig:errors_pi_size} and Table \ref{tab:wfn_red_gray}.
 Orbital-optimized ESMF stationary points were successfully located for 100 of these 103 states, which, while not perfect, represents the clearest evidence to date that ESMF energy stationary points can be expected to exist for the vast majority of low-lying singlet excited states in single-reference molecules.
 Six of the states showed especially large ESMP2 doubles norms with $|\mathrm{T}_2|>0.5$, and five of these six likewise had CC3 T1 percentages below 80, indicating that ESMP2's $|\mathrm{T}_2|$ can indeed help predict states with challenging amounts of doubly excited character.
 As seen in Figure \ref{fig:vs-doubles-norm}, ESMP2's $|\mathrm{T}_2|$ also shows the expected correlations with both ESMP2 excitation energy errors and the CC3 T1 percentage across a wider range of $|\mathrm{T}_2|$ values.
 With regards to excluding states from some comparisons, we note that the exclusion of the three missing ESMF states from the statistics, for example in Table \ref{tab:wfn_red_gray}, changes the overall mean unsigned error (MUE) by 0.01 eV or less for CC2, EOM-CCSD, and CC3.
 Excluding the states with $|\mathrm{T}_2|>0.5$ improves the overall MUEs of CC2, EOM-CCSD, CC3, and $\epsilon$-ESMP2 by just 0.04, 0.03, 0.0, and 0.02 eV, respectively, and so does not affect the ordering of their overall accuracy.
-Thus, the exclusions do not alter any conclusions, while at the same time focusing the comparisons onto the states where we have ESMP2 data and where the use of single-reference methods is most appropriate.
-The SI has additional tables in which fewer states are excluded.
+As there were only three states out of about 100 that ESMF did not find, we do not expect their absence from the ESMP2 statistics to alter any of the broad conclusions drawn from this study.
+The Supplementary Material has additional tables in which fewer states are excluded.